karabarrese/whackabat/README.md

 ```
 /whackabat stop
 ```
-Final scores are broadcast to all players with 🥇🥈🥉 medals.
+Final scores are broadcast to all players with gold, silver,and bronze medals

 ### Check scores mid-game
 ```